oneapi-src/oneDNN/source/programming_model.rst

 The order of OP being added to graph is considered as the order of OP being executed.
-The returned partitions should not contain OP not supported by the LLGA API implementation.
+The returned partitions should not contain OP not supported by the oneDNN Graph API implementation.
 The partitions should not contain wild-card OP.
 Each partition should not form cyclic dependence with other partitions and OPs outside partitions.

 The logical tensor passed at the graph construction stage might contain